All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Alms box (Hodie Mihi, Cras Tibi = Today to me, tomorrow to you) for the lamp at the cemetery; (centre) detail of the façade; (right) 1694 alms box for supporting the activity of the brotherhood

-The current church was built in 1733-1737 and it replaced a previous one which was much smaller; the brotherhood had a small graveyard behind the church; it was decorated with bones similar to the ossuary of Chiesa dei Cappuccini.
-You may wish to see the church of a similar brotherhood at Palermo.
+The crypt is decorated with bones similar to the ossuary of Chiesa dei Cappuccini.
+You may wish to see the church of a similar brotherhood at Terracina and another one at Urbania.

 (left) Palazzo Teutonico; (centre) portal; (right-above) madonnella at the corner in Piazza Farnese; (right-below) detail of the portal (see a page on these laughing masks)